Meeting Time: October 13, 2020 at 2:30pm MST

 • Default_avatar

-Sonja Brousseau over 3 years ago
+Sonja Brousseau about 4 years ago

 I fully oppose.
 Officers on a civilian oversight committee for police misconduct?
 That sentence is so absurd I shouldn’t even have to elaborate.
 Do inmates sit on the parole board?
 No.